 Section 8.03 Holiday Work.
-If the employee is required to work a holiday, the employee shall be compensated at the rate of one and one-half $(1 \ 1/2)$ times the employee's normal hourly pay.
+If the employee is required to work a holiday, the employee shall be compensated at the rate of two (2) times the employee's normal hourly pay for each hour worked and will not receive holiday pay as provided in Section 8.02, above.